fenhl/true-binary-time/README.md

-# true-binary-time
-A webpage showing a fullscreen version of Abulsme True Binary Time
+This is a webpage showing a fullscreen, black-and-white version of [Abulsme True Binary Time](http://www.abulsme.com/binarytime/).
+You can find it live at <https://clock.fenhl.net/>.